Here are some common questions about the Equinox Marathon and Relay.

 How should I plan to run Ester Dome?

 The ascent of Ester Dome begins “officially” near the 9-mile mark on the course.
 Runners reach the first summit (Ullrhavn Summit) 3.4 miles/5.4Km and about 1500 vertical feet/450 vertical meters later.
 Needless to say, it is important to adjust one’s pace when ascending.

 The 3 mile long Out-And-Back begins shortly beyond the Ullrhavn Summit, at the saddle between the two peaks of Ester Dome – see the FAQ about the Out-And-Back.
 This hilly section often decides the race.

 The descent from Ester Dome is as crucial as the ascent.
 The descent starts near the 17 mile mark with the semi-suicidal plummet down the “Chute,” which drops several hundred feet in about 1/3 of a mile of rutted, loose gravel with very bad footing.
 After that, the course makes a 90-degree left hand turn and gets on a trail which continues to descend, albeit more gradually than the chute.

 The trail ends past the 19-mile mark, at which point the course continues to descend on Henderson Road, which starts out as a well-graded gravel road, then becomes a paved road about 1/2 mile later, just past the 20-mile mark.
 From that point, it’s another 1.5 miles of steady, rolling downhill to the power lines just before Gold Hill Road, where you can breathe a sigh of relief, knowing that you have put “the Dome” behind you.

 How can I pick up my bib?

-You have three opportunities to pick up your race number/bib . . . but we don’t want you to use the last opportunity (race morning).
+You have two opportunities to pick up your race number/bib . . . but we don’t want you to use the last opportunity (race morning).

-The two pre-race bib pickup occasions are on the Thursday and Friday prior to race day.
+The two pre-race bib pickup occasions are during the week leading up to race day.
 See the Schedule page for the times and locations.

 Runners who have entered prior to those bib pick-up times can pick up their bibs and race swag at that time.
 It will also be possible for people who have not yet entered to enter at this time.